slavakurilyak/awesome-ai-agents/README.md

 1. **Marvin**: Marvin is an open-source AI toolkit designed for developers focused on enhancing AI agent capabilities, offering tools for natural language interfaces, image and audio generation, and entity extraction, scalable and easy to integrate into existing projects | [github](https://github.com/PrefectHQ/marvin/) | [website](https://askmarvin.ai/)

-## Show Your Support

-To express your support, you can take the following actions:

-1. **Star the Repository**: This helps increase its visibility.
-2. **Submit Suggestions**: If you have any ideas or feedback, please open a new issue [here](https://github.com/slavakurilyak/awesome-ai-agents/issues/new).
-3. **Contribute Directly**: You can contribute by forking this repository and then submitting your contributions through a new pull request [here](https://github.com/slavakurilyak/awesome-ai-agents/fork).

 ## Star History

 <a href="https://star-history.com/#slavakurilyak/awesome-ai-agents&Date">